Vlahaka/The-T.N.C.-Theseus/Theseus.md

 "We all carry skeletons," *he said, more quietly now*.
 "That’s the life we signed up for.
 A soldier’s life.
 We live with it."
 *Then he raised his eyes to meet hers.*
 "The fact that your thirst for vengeance is gone—it doesn’t make you weak.
 It means you’ve learned to live again."

+*Kovarik nodded slowly, her mouth parting to reply, but she was cut off by shouting from beyond the cantina door.*

+"XO Haraldson!
+Sir, there’s a—XO Harald—!”
+*A young lieutenant burst through the entrance, eyes wide, breath ragged as he scanned the room.*

+“Message, sir!
+Urgent message from Navy Command!”

+“I’m here, boy,” *Haraldson called out, standing halfway from his seat.* “What’s with the theatrics?
+Did you forget your training?”

+“No, sir!” *the lieutenant straightened into a rigid posture, voice loud and crisp now.* “Message marked for immediate delivery to Theseus Command Staff.
+No delay permitted, sir!”

+*Haraldson stepped forward, already extending a hand.*
+“Dismissed, Lieutenant,” *he said calmly as he took the sealed paper*.